cloudfoundry-samples/cf-ex-drupal/drupal-8/README.md

 This guide is written for [cloud.gov](https://cloud.gov/) users, but will work for any Cloud Foundry site.
 Just replace the specifics for `aws-rds` (mysql) and `s3` (s3 bucket) with your site equivalents and everything should just work.

+This project is meant as a demonstration only.
+For an example Drupal project running on cloud.gov with a well-established development workflow, see the [National Science Foundation Drupal repository](https://github.com/18f/nsf).

 ## Quickstart

 ### Preliminaries